A long-term health study

 Coronavirus self-test antibody study

 The UK Biobank is inviting all participants to take part in the coronavirus self-test antibody study to help urgent research on the SARS-CoV-2 coronavirus that causes COVID-19.
 Findings from this study will provide researchers with unique opportunities to investigate the long-term health effects of SARS-CoV-2 infection (“Long COVID”) and other health research related to COVID-19.
-The study is taking part in two phases - phase 1 is running from February to March 2021 whilst phase 2 will be starting in mid-March 2021.
-Please use the link below to access all documentation for phase 1.
+The study is taking part in two phases - phase 1, running from February to March 2021, and phase 2, which started in mid-March 2021.

 COVID-19 repeat imaging study